Life On The Dunes

 Red squirrels are the other species of squirrel that you may see while walking the preserve.
 These reddish-brown squirrels are smaller than their gray cousins and can be found within the pine plantations and great lakes barrens.
 These squirrels are very feisty and will make themselves heard when they feel threatened.
 Red squirrels prefer to eat pine cones seeds but will also consume nuts, berries, and fungi.

 Virginia opossums are quite a sight at the preserve with their beady eyes, wiry fur, and long naked tails.
 However, they are very shy and hardly dangerous.
-Opossums are the only marsupial in North America, with the mother carrying her young in a pouch on her belly.
+Opossums are the only marsupial in North America, as the mother carries her young in a pouch on her belly.
 Opossums are great friends of the preserve because they love to eat ticks!
 These nocturnal animals are slow moving and will hiss or play dead when threatened - though it’s all a show for protection.

 Red foxes are quite elusive here at the preserve.
 These solitary canines are most active at night but can sometimes be seen searching for mice and rabbits during the day.
 Red foxes have great hearing which they use to hunt their prey.
 During the spring, mother foxes will dig dens for their kits to keep them protected from predators and the elements.
 Due to their shy nature and private lifestyle, these mammals are a difficult find at the dunes preserve.

 The striped skunk is the most common species of skunk in North America and can be found in a variety of habitats.
-Many people tend to fear this opportunistic and highly adaptable mammal for its smell.
+Many people tend to fear this opportunistic and highly adaptable mammal because of its smell.
 However, they only spray when threatened and cornered.
 If you respect their boundaries you can avoid the unpleasant smell.
 Skunks are nocturnal and will eat many things including insects, berries, fungi, bird eggs, and even small mammals.

 The dunes preserve is home to over 60 species of birds and hosts many migratory birds during the spring and summer.
 Because of the many different habitat types, the preserve is a great location for the wide array of birds that will stop over at the dunes throughout the year.